TonioGela/blog/content/just.en/index.md

 ##### More Tools!

-In the next weeks I'll try to write about other **command-line** tools I use every day (at least I'll try :sweat_smile:), so follow me on [Twitter] to get updates or subscribe to [RSS].
+In the following weeks, I'll try to write about other **command-line** tools I use every day (at least I'll try :sweat_smile:), so follow me on [Twitter] to get updates or subscribe to [RSS].

 <details>
     <summary>SPOILER: next tool</summary>